lancereinsmith/Udemy_Web_Developer_Course/README.md

-README

-This is a repository for my website, codedbyclark.com Everything for this repo is done for the Udemy class "The Complete Web Develop Course: Build 14 Websites" By Rob Percival
+Everything for this repo is done for the Udemy class "The Complete Web Develop Course: Build 14 Websites" By Rob Percival